pozil/sfdc-ui-lookup/README.md

 # Salesforce Lookup Component (Aura version, maintenance only)
-⚠️This Aura version is only maintained for bugs.
-New features are added to the [Lightning Web Component version](https://github.com/pozil/sfdc-ui-lookup-lwc).
+**⚠️This Aura version is no longer maintained.**<br/>
+New features are only added to the [Lightning Web Component version](https://github.com/pozil/sfdc-ui-lookup-lwc).

 <p align="center">
     <img src="screenshots/lookup-animation.gif" alt="Lookup animation"/>